mflatt/web-macro-tutorial/README.md

-The single quote used to start a list is implicitly added to any symbol or list inside of a printed list, which makes the printing of such lists especially compact:
+The single quote used to start a list is implicitly added to any symbol or list inside of a printed list, which makes the printing of lists with symbols and nested lists especially compact:

     > (list 'one 'two 'three)
     '(one two three)
     > (list 'one (list 2 'three) "four")
     '(one (2 three) "four")

-You can use a single quote instead of `cons` and `list` to form a list expression.
-Note that the elements of such a list are not themselves expressions, though, since the quote distibutes to the elements.
+A single quote works for lists not only in printing, but also in an expression, instead of calling the `cons` or `list` functions.
+Note that the elements of a quoted list are not themselves expressions, since the quote distibutes to the elements.
 Instead, identifiers and parentheses in the quoted list form symbols and lists:

     > '(1 2 3)
     '(1 2 3)